swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 At this point, you're fully set up to work in a best-practice, version-control work flow.
-Experience shows that its best to work in branches to make sure the master branch stays up-to-date with your server's (upstream's) master branch.
+Experience shows that its best to work in branches to make sure the master branch stays up-to-date with your server's (origin's) master branch.
 This stuff may not be intuitive when you're first starting out, though, so just play around and get used to the general work flow for now.
 You'll get better at it over time.